-At the EU level, results for EDU (excluding the effect of immigration variables) and EDU_IMM (including the effect of immigration variables) turn out to be approximately the same, with labor force size and participation rates only slightly higher in the EDU scenario.
+At the EU level, results for EDU (excluding the effect of immigration variables) and EDU\IMM (including the effect of immigration variables) turn out to be approximately the same, with labor force size and participation rates only slightly higher in the EDU scenario.
 In both scenarios, the size of the labor force decreases.
-The decline is of about 23.5 million individuals in the scenario EDU (from 244.8 million in 2015 to 221.3 million in 2060) and of 26.3 million for EDU_IMM (218.5 million in 2060).
-The labor force size in the EDU scenario is larger than in EDU_IMM by 2.8 million, but this represents only 1.3% of the total.
+The decline is of about 23.5 million individuals in the scenario EDU (from 244.8 million in 2015 to 221.3 million in 2060) and of 26.3 million for EDU\IMM (218.5 million in 2060).
+The labor force size in the EDU scenario is larger than in EDU\IMM by 2.8 million, but this represents only 1.3% of the total.
 The mean percent difference between the projected labor force size of the two scenarios in 2060 for the 28 countries is 1.2%, although it is a bit higher for high immigration countries such as Germany (3.1%).
 Similar trends are also observed in the projected labor force dependency ratios of the two scenarios.
-Initially at 0.75 in 2015 the LFDR would go up to 1.00 under the EDU scenario and to 1.02 under the EDU_IMM scenario in 2060.
-These results support the hypothesis that labor force size and LFDR.
+Initially at 0.75 in 2015 the LFDR would go up to 1.00 under the EDU scenario and to 1.02 under the EDU\IMM scenario in 2060.
+These results support the hypothesis that labor force projections that are omitting immigration variables would slightly overestimate the total labor force size and LFDR.
 The impact can be considered marginal overall, although it can be more important for high immigration countries.

-Given differences in labor force participation by immigrant status, the modest impact of immigrationrelated variables on the projection results may appear surprising at first, several factors can explain it.
+Given differences in labor force participation by immigrant status, the modest impact of immigration-related variables on the projection results may appear surprising at first, several factors can explain it.
 First, in the reference scenario immigration levels are relatively low.
 In the EU as a whole, as mentioned before, international immigration levels are well below what they are in other immigration countries.
 Second, the negative impact of being an immigrant is strongest during the first decade after arrival in the host country, and the pool of recent immigrants does not grow significantly during the projection.
 Finally, results at the EU level mask important variations across member states: international immigration is mostly concentrated in a handful of countries.

-Figure 3: Projected labor force size according to 4 scenarios, EU28, 2015-2060
+Figure 3 - Projected labor force size according to 4 scenarios, EU28, 2015-2060